maraisr/git-remote-fetcher/readme.md

 ## :poop: Known issues

-- Currently your repos must use ssh authentication, because I somehow need to store username and passwords for http style repos.
-Or unless im missing something :man_shrugging:
+- Currently your repos must use ssh authentication, because somehow I need to store a username and password for http style repos; which, I mean, no one wants to do...
+Or unless I am missing something :man_shrugging:
 - Windows users
   [have to use Pageant](https://github.com/libssh2/libssh2/blob/81b2548fef64f1d278ac02ff27aa0055b84c3776/src/agent.c#L277-L279)

+> If you use GitKraken, Sourcetree or any GUI's.
+You will not have this problem.